hydpy-dev/hydpy/hydpy/sphinx/introduction.rst

 Introduction
 ===============
 This chapter tries to summarize the basics of HydPy.
-If you prefer to practical introduction, please go to :ref:`quickstart`.
+If you prefer to practical introduction, please go to .

 Purpose
 -------